Secure coding in PHP Training Course

 Advanced Java Security

-This course introduces the security components of the Java Standard Edition while addressing security issues within Java Enterprise Edition (JEE) and web services.
-Discussions of specific services are grounded in the fundamentals of cryptography and secure communication.
-A variety of exercises focus on declarative and programmatic security techniques in JEE, and both transport-layer and end-to-end security for web services are examined.
-The practical application of these components is illustrated through several hands-on exercises, allowing participants to experiment with the discussed APIs and tools firsthand.
+This course introduces the security components of Standard Java Edition, while also addressing security issues within Java Enterprise Edition (JEE) and web services.
+Before discussing specific services, we cover the foundations of cryptography and secure communication.
+Numerous exercises focus on declarative and programmatic security techniques in JEE, alongside discussions on both transport-layer and end-to-end security for web services.
+Through several practical exercises, participants get to experience these APIs and tools firsthand.

 Participants attending this course will